thebkv/bkv/leviticus02.md

 ## 02 — THE WORK OF YOUR HANDS

-The disciple learns that God does not only want the great moments of surrender.
-He wants the ordinary substance of your life.
+God wants your full surrender... **and** He wants the ordinary substance of your life.
 The grain offering comes from what has been grown, gathered, prepared, and worked by human hands.
-Your work, abilities, time, possessions, and daily responsibilities can all be brought under God and become part of your offering to Him.
-A surrendered life turns ordinary work into holy work.
+Bring your skills, abilities, time, possessions, and daily responsibilities and make them all available to Him.
+A surrendered life makes ordinary work into holy work.

-The Savior Test gives us a particularly concrete Jesus connection:

 > “My meat is to do the will of him that sent me, and to finish his work.”
 John 4:34